You've been using the wrong map for your self-development journey.

 For instance, a Type 3 achiever who typically avoids acknowledging feelings might access deeper emotional awareness through their connection to Type 4, especially during times of personal crisis or growth.

-Practice: Identify one quality from your wing or arrow types that feels foreign to your usual way of being.
+Try this: Identify one quality from your wing or arrow types that feels foreign to your usual way of being.
 How might developing this quality create more wholeness in your life?

 3. Recognizing Your Somatic Patterns